Matthew Morse Booker

 2017 - "Resilience, Humility, and Picnics," Humanities Moments, National Humanities Center

-2017 - With Kim Gilman, "How to Think Like an Environmental Humanist," Humanities in Class, National Humanities Center
+2017 - With Kim Gilman, "How to Think in the Environmental Humanites," Humanities in Class, National Humanities Center

 2015 - "The Uses and Limits of Local Food," Think Global, Eat Local: Exploring Foodways, RCC Perspectives 2015:1, Rachel Carson Center, Munich